AndrewDDavis/Bash-Function-Library/README.md

 import_func docsh err_msg str_split array_match \
     || return
 ```

+Within the script files of this library, access to `import_func` will be assumed, so
+the `source` line should be placed in the user's `~/.bashrc` file.

 I used to symlink a single file, `~/.bash_functions`, and source it from `~/.bashrc`.
 Now the alias, function, and environment variable definitions have been moved to